 So how do we start putting into action the feelings we have towards the positive change we want to see?
 We start by looking at the people who have done the work before us.
 By collaborating with and listening to the communities we want to we intend to “help”.

 I’ll keep adding to the list as I think of more books to add, too.

 The listThis list is, by no means, exhaustive or definitive.
 Take what you need/can, leave the rest.
-All books on this list link directly to the publisher or indie book sellers, rather than Amazon where available.
+All books on this list link directly to the publisher, indie book sellers, or WorldCat, rather than Amazon.

 Finally, make sure you’re using the Library Extension, which can check your local library for books.
 Support libraries! ✊🏾

 - Black Feminist Cultural Criticism by Jacqueline Bob

 - Black and Blur by Fred Moten